Malaysian identity card: MyKAS

 MyKAS is a temporary resident identity card issued under Regulation 5 (3) of the National Registration Regulations 1990.
 It is green with expiry date indicated on the card.

 MyKAS must be renewed within five years.

 MyTentera

 The MyTentera will replace the current BAT C 10 document (Malay: Borang Angkatan Tentera C 10) (Armed Forces Form C 10).

 The MyTentera will be silver and feature the Malaysian Armed Forces logo at the back top-right corner.
 It will also contain a 12-digit military identification number similar to the NRIC Number.

+MyPoca

+MyPoca is a brown-colour identity card issued to those registered under the Prevention of Crime Act 1959 (POCA), who are usually ex-convicts.
+This identity card is only issued in Peninsular Malaysia before 2014 as POCA does not apply to Sabah and Sarawak before 2014.
+The brown-colour identity card system has been in existence as early as 1959 when the National Registration Act 1959 was enacted.

+In 2017, the legal provisions requiring MyPoca to be issued to ex-convicts were abolished.
+However, there are conflicting reports suggesting that MyPoca is still in use even after its abolition in 2017.